-We also offer an optional 12-week intensive outpatient program for individuals who need extra clinical support to help them transition to sober living.
+We also offer an optional 12-week intensive outpatient program for individuals who need extra clinical support to help them transition to transitional living.
 Our in-house IOP can be especially helpful for men with complicated addictions histories, multiple relapses or little experience in recovery.
-Currently, our IOP is only open to our sober living program residents to ensure program quality, continuity and safety.
+Currently, our IOP is only open to our recovery program residents to ensure program quality, continuity and safety.

 Please call 828-350-9960 or email Susan@nextsteprecovery.com for a detailed list of referrals in the area.